andersontrkz/neo-approvals-scraper/README.md

 # Neo Approvals Scraper

-This project is a challenge provided by Neoway.

 ## About

-This project develops the challenge proposed by Neoway.
 In this project you will get to know Neo Approvals Scraper, a web scraper application with the approved results of an entrance exam.
 Focused on capturing information such as CPF, name and test score, saving these data in a relational database.